huanan1/50.037-Blockchain/README.md

 The format in the current repo is as follows:
 `<port_number>\t<private_key>\t<public_key>\n`

-**Note:** Ensure 'tab character' is in between each field, as some IDEs might do 4 spaces
+**Note:** Ensure 'tab character' is in between each field, as some IDEs might do 4 spaces.

 - `<port_number>` field is mandatory, and the code will run as many instances as there are ports in the file
 - `<private_key>` field is not mandatory, as the `miner_manage.py` and `spv_client.py` files will generate their own private keys when no input is detected